AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/VectorTable.md

 - the concept of force vectors in equilibrium
 ```

 There are two types of physical quantities: ***scalars*** and ***vectors***.
 The number of attributes required to define a scalar and a vector distinguishes them.
 A ***scalar*** has just a **magnitude** telling us how large or small something is (or positive or negative); an example of a scalar quantity is temperature or speed (m/s)

 A ***vector***, meanwhile, is a quantity that is described by both a **magnitude** ***and*** **direction**.
 Examples of vectors are velocity (speed but with a direction; m/s at some angle) or force (a push or pull on an object with a specific magnitude at some direction).

 A force vector example: a force may be 100 N in magnitude with direction 90° counterclockwise from the $x$-axis.
 This force vector is written as 100 N @ 90°.
-We will use typefont of:
+We will use typefont of (with a note that bold isn't always bold when viewing on some machines):

  - Vector --- bold, itallicised, with an arrow overhead --- $\vec{F_i}$
  - Scalar --- bold, itallicised with *no* arrow --- $m$